Meeting for the first time

 Getting the most from counselling

-As with any process, you get out of it what you put in.
-Counselling is not a quick fix, and it demands sustained commitment if you’re going to get the maximum benefit from it.
-You will therefore need to meet with your therapist on a regular basis (weekly at first) in order to sustain momentum and progress.
+Counselling is not a quick fix, and as with any process, sustained commitment is required in order to maximise the benefit to you.
+You will therefore need to meet with your therapist on a weekly basis in order to sustain momentum and progress.

 It is not possible to tell at the outset how many counselling sessions you will need.
 Some people may need therapy for only a few weeks; people with long-standing or complex difficulties may need many more sessions.
 However, you will never be pressurised to have more sessions than you actually need or want, and you are free to leave counselling at any time.